Simonis, Alexander - assoc. JRG 09 and CAP 27

 Clinical relevance

-This project will provide a platform for the detection and production of a multitude of diverse antibodies targeting several bacterial pathogens.
+The aim of our research group is to establish a comprehensive platform to develop novel antibody-based therapeutic approaches for the treatment of severe bacterial infections including infections with multidrug-resistant isolates.
 For future clinical application, the combination of antibodies targeting different virulence factors simultaneously or the modification of antibodies could enhance efficacy dramatically and will be addressed in our proposed studies.

-Development of antibacterial antibodies could enable clinicians worldwide to augment their standard therapy against lifethreatening bacterial infections with a novel and potent therapy.
-Moreover, we are highly interested in molecular mechanisms of host-pathogen interactions and development of infection models, both key elements for revealing the pathogenesis of bacterial infections and for the development of new therapeutic approaches.
+Development of antibacterial antibodies could enable clinicians worldwide to augment their standard therapy against life-threatening bacterial infections with a novel and potent therapy.

 Our aims and further perspectives

-The ultimate aim of our projects will be to work towards the “bench to bedside” concept to provide a basis for the authorization of potentially lifesaving new therapeutics for severe bacterial infections:
+The ultimate aim of our projects is to advance the 'bench to bedside' concept, establishing a foundation for the implementation of potentially lifesaving therapeutics in clinical care for severe bacterial infections, including those caused by multidrug-resistant organisms.
+Specifically, we focus on:

-- Gain new insights into the host-pathogen interactions of bacterial infections including in-depth analyses of the adaptive and innate immune response
+• Gaining new insights into host-pathogen interactions in bacterial infections through comprehensive analyses of both the adaptive and innate immune responses.

 Lab Website